mrkplt/hex-flower/README.md

 - **Drag-and-Drop Interface**: Easily create hex flowers by dragging and dropping tiles.
 - **Customizable Tiles**: Add your own images to create unique tiles.
-- **Image Editor**: Before adding an image to a tile, you can:
+- **Advanced Image Editor**: Before adding an image to a tile, you can:
-  - Crop the image to fit the hex shape
+  - Crop the image to fit the hex shape with precise control
   - Rotate the image in 90-degree increments
   - Zoom in/out to adjust the composition
+  - Maintain aspect ratio automatically
+  - Upload various image formats
+  - Preview changes in real-time
+- **Color Picker Integration**:
+  - Choose custom colors for tile backgrounds
+  - Select colors from a palette or use color picker
+  - Maintain color consistency across tiles
+  - Preview color changes before applying
 - **Tile Library**: Add tiles to your library to drag onto the flower.
 - **Save/Load**: Save your hex flower configurations and load them later.
 - **Printing**: Print your hex flower directly from the application.